dyedgreen/cqlite/README.md

 extensively tested with 'real-world work-loads', and the file-format and API are not yet stabilized.

-The longer term goal is to create an in-process graph database with a stable on-disk format and support for a wide range of programming languages.
+The longer term goal is to create an in-process graph database with a stable on-disk format and support for a wide range of programming languages, providing a native Rust API, as well as a C FFI interface.

 ```rust
 use gqlite::Graph;